wodsuz/EasyApplyJobsBot/README.md

    - In the project directory, create 'configs' directory
    - Add your configuration
       - Copy the configs.py template into the 'configs' directory
-      - Enter your linkedin credentials on line 8 and 9 of your_config.py file
+      - Enter your linkedin credentials on the beginning of your_config.py file
       - Add your search preferences.
 Checkout examples: [CTO in Croatia](https://gist.github.com/GabrielGircenko/fa5cd2200c291096e5fb138677892352) & [Data Scientist in Europe and North America](https://gist.github.com/GabrielGircenko/ec85ae125812b5052da2ed6ea6cdec85)
       - Repeat for various searches
 - Install Docker